High Protein Meals for Breakfast, Lunch, and Dinner

-A body needs protein, a macronutrient made up of over 20 amino acids, to increase muscle mass and to develop and repair cells.
+High protein meals are an excellent way to increase your protein intake, a macronutrient made up of over 20 amino acids that your body needs to increase muscle mass and develop and repair cells.
 Meals high in protein are an essential part of any diet, and plant sources, lean meats, egg whites, and low-fat dairy products are the most recommended protein sources.

 The National Academy of Medicine recommends that adults consume 0.8 grams of protein for every kilogram of body weight per day, evenly distributed throughout meals.